raohmaru/CFC/docs/RuleScript.md

 target = target filter; ...
 ```

-If one or more targets can be selected, the engine will show the [card dialog](https://github.com/octgn/OCTGN/wiki/OCTGN-Python-3.1.0.2-API-Reference#carddlg) to select the target(s).
+If one or more targets can be selected, the engine will show the [card dialog](https://github.com/octgn/OCTGN/wiki/OCTGN-Python-3.1.0.2-API-Reference#carddlg) to select the target card(s), or the [choice dialog](https://github.com/octgn/OCTGN/wiki/OCTGN-Python-3.1.0.2-API-Reference#askchoicemessage-buttonlist-colorlist-custombuttons--) to select the target player.

 Only one Target property is allowed in a rule.
 Any other Target property after the first are ignored.